MemoryMmy/DiSA/README.md

 ### [Scenario 1](http://www.higis.org.cn:8080/hibuffer10million/) (Spatial Buffer Analysis)

 Scenario 1 shows spatial buffer analysis 10-million-scale datasets.
 The interface of the demonstration is simple to use, choose a dataset, input the buffer radius and click the Enter button, then the result layer will be added to the map in real-time.
-In addition, as the analysis results are preserved in the \textbf{Result Pool}, the color and transparency of the result layer can be adjusted with even faster response.
 Fig 1 shows the analysis results.
+The results can be used for resource allocation, land planning and many other related fields.

 ![fig1](./figures/fig1.JPG)

 *Fig 1.
-Buffer analysis of 10-million-scale.*
+Buffer analysis of  large-scale datatsets.*

 ### [Scenario 2](http://www.higis.org.cn:8080/hibo/) (Spatial Overlay Analysis)

 Scenario 2 shows an application of overlay analysis for housing site selection.
 Suppose that a new immigrant in Spain wants to choose a place to live which meets the following conditions: 1) convenient to traffic (within 500m from Highways); 2) convenient for children education (within 200m from Education amenities); 3) convenient to the medical care (within 2000m from Healthcare amenities); 4) near to leisure places (within 1000m from Entertainment, Arts & Culture amenities or Waterways); 5) quiet (at least 300m away from Railways).
 The conditions can be translated into the following expression.
 Enter the expression and click the Create-Overlay-Layer button (Fig 2), then the result layer will be added to the map in real-time.
 Enter the expression and click the Create-Overlay-Layer button, then the result layer will be added to the map in real-time.
-Fig 3 shows the analysis results, in which the red areas are the recommended housing places for the immigrant.
+Fig 3 shows the analysis results, in which the red areas are the recommended housing places.

 ![eq](./figures/eq.JPG)